tylergneill/skrutable/manual.md

 # Skrutable

-A small library of practical tools for Sanskrit text processing in Python, including modules for transliteration and scansion.
+A small library of practical tools for Sanskrit text processing in Python, including transliteration and scansion.

+'Skrutable' like 'less inscrutible' but also like /saṃskrut/ in Maharashtrian pronunciation.

 # About

 These tools are meant to promote both amateur and scholarly exploration of the Sanskrit language through easier processing of machine-readable text.
 In particular, I hope that the scansion tool will be both of practical use to working scholars and of pedagogical use to students.

-'Skrutable', both so as to make these processes less inscrutable, and as a nod to Maharashtrian pronunciation.

 Feedback welcome!
 And please share and share-alike: licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 # Getting Started

-Currently Python 2.7 only.
+Requirements:
+* Python 3 (I used 3.7)
+* Libraries:
+	`pip install -r requirements.txt`
+	(virtual environment recommended as usual)

 1. Clone or download repository.
 2. Create file `input.txt` with some input and place in same directory.